-Buckets are a handy piece of equipment to have around at the best of times, but when it comes to mixing your tile adhesive and grout they’re essential, as you’ll need to combine the powder with water.
+Buckets are a handy piece of tiling equipment to have around at the best of times, but when it comes to mixing your tile adhesive and grout they’re essential, as you’ll need to combine the powder with water.
 This is where having at least one sturdy bucket to hand is a must.

 Whether you choose to mix your adhesive and grout by hand or with an electric mixing paddle, you can save yourself a whole lot of mess by using a bucket.
 The main criteria is that your mixing bucket is made of a strong material like a heavy-duty plastic or metal that can hold at least 10L, as well as the weight of heavy adhesive.

-If you opt to use something less suitable like an old washing up bowl or standard domestic bucket, you could find yourself with a much bigger clean up job at the end and a broken bucket leaking everywhere, too!
+If you opt to use something less suitable like an old washing-up bowl or standard domestic bucket, you could find yourself with a much bigger clean-up job at the end and a broken bucket leaking everywhere, too!

-If you’ve ever baked a cake you’ll know that using an electric cake mixer is far easier and quicker to get the perfect batter – and similar principles apply with mixing up your adhesive and grout.
-Yes you can do it by hand using a trowel, but if you’re mixing large volumes, investing in a mixing paddle attachment for your power drill or buying a specialist power mixer machine could save you a lot of arm ache and time.
+If you’ve ever baked a cake you’ll know that using an electric cake mixer is far easier and quicker to get the perfect batter – and similar principles apply to mixing up your adhesive and grout.
+Yes, you can do it by hand using a trowel, but if you’re mixing large volumes, investing in a mixing paddle attachment for your power drill or buying a specialist power mixer machine could save you a lot of arm ache and time.